SILINDATN-T05/meeting-management-frontend/README.md

 ### Introduction
 Provides fast, reliable and extensible starter for the development of Angular projects.

-`smart-parts-portal` provides the following features:
+`smart-tn-portal` provides the following features:
 - Developed using boostrap-v4.0.0-beta.2
 - angular-v5.0.1
 - angular/cli-v1.5.0